P-Claus/libft/README.md

-# My First Campus42 Project: Personal Static Library in C
+# My First Campus19 Project: Static Library in C

-Welcome to my first project as a student at campus42!
+Welcome to my first project as a student at campus19!

 ## Project Overview

 In this introductory project, I am excited to create my own personal static library in the C programming language.
-This project marks the beginning of my journey at campus42 and provides an opportunity to dive into C programming concepts while building a fundamental software component.
+This project marks the beginning of my journey at campus19 and provides an opportunity to dive into C programming concepts while building a fundamental software component.